rsapping2/my-website/src/content/learning/learning-path.md

 ## Why This Order?

-1. **Phase 1 (Cloud + IaC)** builds the foundation.
+**Phase 1:** Programming + Linux + Cloud fundamentals create the foundation.
+You need these before automating anything.
-2. **Phase 2 (CI/CD)** connects cloud infrastructure with delivery pipelines, which you'll need to automate and troubleshoot.
+**Phase 2:** Docker + IaC + CI/CD form the core DevOps workflow.
+Learn to package, provision, and deploy.
-3. **Phase 3 (Containers & K8s)** layers in packaging, deployment, and orchestration—this is the backbone of DevOps delivery at scale.
+**Phase 3:** Kubernetes + Observability handle scale.
+Orchestration and monitoring are essential for production systems.
-4. **Phase 4 (SRE Mindset)** rounds out your ops maturity—observability, cost, security, and resilience are what differentiate good from great.
+**Phase 4:** SRE practices + Advanced certs differentiate you.
+Focus on reliability, security, and cost optimization.